 Early in 1862, the U.S. issued legal tender notes called Greenbacks, backed only by the credibility of the federal government.
 Their value fluctuated with the North’s fortunes of war.
 At one point, the Greenbacks were worth only 35 cents of a dollar’s worth of gold but by the end of the war, they were worth 78 cents.
 In all, a total of $431 million in Greenbacks were distributed.(3)

-Although the hostilities ended in 1865, the Greenbacks continued to circulate.
-In 1875, Congress passed the Specie Resumption Act, mandating the Treasury Secretary to redeem in gold all Greenbacks presented to the Treasury on or after January 1, 1879.
+As the Reconstruction era unfolded, bitter debates raged over the continued presence of the Greenbacks in the U.S. economy.
+In 1875, Congress adopted the Specie Resumption Act, ordering the Treasury Secretary to redeem in gold all Greenbacks presented to the Treasury on or after January 1, 1879.

 ?
 The survivor estimate from PCGS represents an average of one or more experts' opinions as to how many examples survive of a particular coin in all grades.
 Survival estimates include coins that are raw, certified by PCGS, and certified by other grading services.